Burning of the Parliament Buildings in Montreal: Mob attacked parliament

 Between 1,200 and 1,500 were reported to have attended the meeting (which in the end took place on Champ-de-Mars) to hear, by the gleam of torch light, the speeches of orators protesting vigorously against Lord Elgin's assent to the bill.
 Among the speakers were George Moffat, Colonel Gugy and other members of the official opposition.
 During the meeting it was proposed to address a petition to Her Majesty asking her to recall governor Elgin and disavow the indemnification act.
 In the 1887 account he gave of his participation to the events, some 38 years later, Alfred Perry, the captain of a volunteer corps of firemen, asserted that on that night he stepped on the hustings to speak to the crowd, put his hat on the torch lighting the petition, and exclaimed: "The time for petitions is over, but if the men who are present here are serious, let them follow me to the Parliament Buildings."

 The crowd then followed him to the Parliament Buildings.
 Along the way, they broke the windows of the offices of the Montreal Pilot, which was the only English-language daily supporting the administration at that time.

 When they arrived on site, the rioters broke the windows of the House of Assembly, which was still in session despite the late hour.
 A committee of the whole House was at that time debating a Bill to Establish a Court having jurisdiction in Appeals and Criminal matters for Lower Canada.
 The last entry in the journal of the House on April 25 reads:

 After breaking the windows and the gas lamps on the outside, a group entered the building and committed various acts of vandalism.
 According to Perry's account, he, together with Augustus Howard and Alexander Courtney, broke into the building after a first unsuccessful attempt to open the locked doors.
 Someone ordered a fire truck brought over, and then Perry and a notary, John H. Isaacson, used the truck's 35 ft ladder as a battering ram to break down the doors.
 He entered with a few followers and reached the House of Assembly.
 A certain O'Connor attempted to block their entry, but Perry knocked him down with the handle of the axe he was carrying.
-The mob took control of the room despite the resistance of a few MPPs (John Sandfield Macdonald, William Hume Blake, Thomas Aylwin, John Price) and sergeant at arms Chrisholm.
+The mob took control of the room despite the resistance of a few MPPs (John Sandfield Macdonald, William Hume Blake, John Price) and sergeant at arms Chrisholm.